 Built a new gaming PC or installed Corsair Link 4 for the first time to create a custom curve to control CPU fan speed.
 You may encounter a problem called “corsair link not controlling fans or fan speed.”

 Those users who have just installed H80i V2 kit, H150i Pro, H100i v2, H115i, H110i GTX cooling kits to maintain normal PC temperature.
-They face issues when the Corsair Utility doesn’t control/adjust fan speed, not show up fans control at all, or doesn’t display accurate information.
+They encounter a problem when the Corsair Utility doesn’t control/adjust fan speed, not show up fans control at all, or doesn’t display accurate information.

 Note: Corsair Link 4 does not support Ryzen CPU for that wait till the release of an update.